Register 41 Seats Remaining

-Join us to learn how we can build the muscle of climate resilience before disaster happens for us to be cognitively prepared and learn daily actionable steps for climate action.
+Join us to learn how we can build the muscle of climate resilience before disaster happens so we can be prepared.
+Learn daily steps you can take for climate action.
 Registration required.

 Our world is getting increasingly complex.
 Fires have increased 1000% over the last 5 years becoming larger, more frequent and more widespread.
-Climate change is increasing the intensity of extreme weather across the globe including hail, damaging winds and flash floods.
-When faced with this new reality, your brain shuts down because the scale of the problem feels insurmountable.
+Climate change is increasing the intensity of extreme weather across the globe including hail, damaging winds, and flash floods.
+When faced with this new reality, you can feel like the scale of the problem is insurmountable.

-This session is being coordinated for raising awareness and support for the Climate Action Week ( Nov 1 - Nov 7, 2025) by BCLA Climate Committee.
+This event is being coordinated to raise awareness for the British Columbia Library Association Climate Committee's Climate Action Week ( Nov 1 - Nov 7, 2025).

 Workshop topics include: